Commonwealth Edison: Corruption scandal

+2023 ComEd Four convictions

+On May 2, 2023, ex-ComEd CEO Anne Pramaggiore, former ComEd lobbyist Mike McClain, retired ComEd executive John Hooker and ex-City Club of Chicago president and former ComEd consultant Jay Doherty were each found guilty on nine counts of bribery conspiracy, bribery and willfully falsifying the company’s books.
+These ComEd associates, who were nicknamed the "ComEd Four" were determined to have made efforts to corruptly influence former Illinois House Speaker Michael Madigan.

 Smart Grid

 In 2016, ComEd made an investment worth $2.6 billion in what is known as their "Smart Grid."
 The plan will modernize the electric grid in Illinois by improving electric lines, installing smart meters and otherwise upgrading what the company says was badly outdated infrastructure.
 The intent of the Smart Grid plan is to make the Illinois electric grid stronger and more modern, and to eliminate the need for meter readers.
 Smart grid technology is similar to smartphone technology in that it uses wireless connectivity to update information about power consumption and other events.
 ComEd lobbyists wrote the law as mandatory Wireless Smart Meter installations to all customers of Illinois.
 It was passed by the Illinois General Assembly against vehement and persistent opposition from the Attorney General, AARP and informed Illinois citizens.
 ComEd spent around $16 million convincing General Assembly to over-ride Governor Quinn's Veto.
 When elected, Governor Rauner signed another bill favoring ComEd over the rights of citizens to have a choice to opt out from installation of Wireless Smart Meter.
 ComEd and the other primary utility company in Illinois have together installed more than 3 million smart meters—digital devices that collect information about how much electricity is used—at customer homes and businesses.
 The meters send that information to ComEd through wireless technology.
 ComEd has said that the technology "has avoided 7.6 million outages and generated $1.4 billion in societal savings."

+The Smart Meter replacement project was awarded to Aclara Smart Grid Solutions, with the rollout starting in late 2016 in Chicago.
+The project was completed in 2019 in the western edge of the ComEd service territory.

 On February 28, 2018, Illinois utility regulators authorized ComEd to establish a 10-year electric microgrid demonstration project on the South Side of Chicago.
 "The Bronzeville Community Microgrid Project will connect with a microgrid at the Illinois Institute of Technology, creating one of the first utility-scale microgrid clusters in the nation, ComEd officials said," according to Daily Energy Insider.